Ramneek82810/Calculator/README.md

 - Navigate to the project folder 📂

--Run the script and start calculating 🎉
+- Run the script and start calculating 🎉

 ## Contributing ❤️